Church Street, Sheffield: History

 In 1785 Church Lane was widened by taking a section of the nearby churchyard which resulted in the exhumation of several bodies and coffins.
 This produced adverse reaction from local inhabitants who directed their wrath against the vicar, the Reverend James Wilkinson.

 Significant buildings

 Church Street does not have many retail shops on it, but it does have some of the more significant buildings in Sheffield.
 Sheffield Cathedral and the Cutlers' Hall both stand on Church Street.
-The cathedral is a grade one listed building, construction started in 1430 although a church has existed on the site since the twelfth century.
-The Cutlers Hall was built in 1832 and is the headquarters of the Company of Cutlers in Hallamshire, it is the third Cutlers Hall on this site and was extended between 1865 and 1867.
+The cathedral is a Grade I listed building; construction started in 1430 although a church has existed on the site since the 12th century.
+The Cutlers Hall was built in 1832 and is the headquarters of the Company of Cutlers in Hallamshire; it is the third Cutlers Hall on this site and was extended between 1865 and 1867.